Get A Quote

 Best Insulation for Underground Uses

+In underground installations, direct burial electrical wire is designed to withstand harsh conditions.
+This type of wire is insulated to protect against moisture and other underground elements.
 Generally, National Electrical Code (NEC) regulations permit using bare or insulated ground wire interchangeably to choose between plain or insulated wires for underground uses.
 However, using the insulated option might make more sense in some cases.
+Underground copper wire provides excellent conductivity and durability for subterranean applications.
+It’s important to select wires that are specifically rated for underground use.

 What Electrical Wire Should be Used Underground?